ethangutk/ethangutk/README.md

 ## 😀 *About Me*
-I grew up in Cleveland, Ohio for the majority of my life.
-I started to get into computers my early middle school years coding virtual games on ROBLOX within a low-level coding languge called Lua.
+I grew up in Cleveland, Ohio, for the majority of my life.
+In my early middle school years,  I started to code virtual games on ROBLOX using a low-level coding language called Lua.
 On [my profile](https://www.roblox.com/users/47934004/profile/#!/creations "my profile title"), I made two very successful games with *376,000* hits, *177,000* unique users, and getting on the website's home page by the time I was 15 years old!
 As of now, I am a junior studying towards a bachelor’s degree in computer science.
-I am attending Miami University in the lovely Oxford, Ohio taking many different CSE courses to expand my knowledge within this field and find exactly what part of computer science I like best.
+I am attending Miami University in lovely Oxford, Ohio taking many different CSE courses to expand my knowledge within this field and find what part of computer science I like best.
 I am also into video editing, graphic design, and marketing.
-I think all of these skills complement each other within computer science, hence why I take pride in putting time into both simultaniously!
+I think all of these skills complement each other within computer science, hence why I take pride in putting time into both simultaneously!
 Feel free to take a look at any projects I posted and shoot me any questions if needed!

 ## 🎓 *Courses I've Taken*
 <details open=true>